 I generally like the Hamburger Hamlet chain, but the one in Beverly Hills has got to be THE restaurant in LA with the oldest clientele, hands down.
 It’s the sort of place where grandparents take their grandchildren out to eat and the grandchildren are in their seventies.
 I’m talking OLD.
 Palm Springs old.
 Miami Beach old.
 A few of the faces seemed extremely familiar from sixties television, character actors who might have been on The Beverly Hillbillies, Bonanza or Green Acres, but who I could not place exactly due to the passing of years.
 What made walking into this place seem even more surreal is that it is merely a block away from all the rock clubs on the Sunset Strip.

 So we get there and valet the car.
 I asked the maître d’, who must’ve been all of 19, if we could be seated near Dean Martin’s table.
 He took the money I put into his hand and looked at me like I was an idiot.
-Not a stalker mind you, but an idiot.
+Not a stalker mind you, but a complete idiot.
 “Oookay,” he whistled dismissively and rolled his eyes.